Job Seeker Programs

 - Be able to pass a drug test.

-Attend an information session.
+Attend an information session at our Dudley Square Training Center located at 2201 Washington St., Roxbury, MA.
+Information sessions are generally scheduled for the 1st Wednesday of each month at 5:00 PM and the 3rd Monday of each month at 11:00 AM.
 Arrive 30 minutes early to complete paperwork.
-Information sessions include a general overview of the training program and a short screening interview.
+Information sessions include a general overview of the pre-apprenticeship training program and a short screening interview.
 Plan to spend at least two hours at the information session.
 The full application process includes three interviews, reference checking and drug testing.

 Please note that classes are grant funded and these grants have specific eligibility requirements.
 BEST Hospitality Training staff determines candidates’ eligibility for a particular class.